Hiswe/hiswe.github.io/source/_drafts/05-html-basic-part-2.md

 ### The image src attribute

+Some information like the one for an image, can't be included in the HTML document.
-We need to tell the browser where he can find the image.
+We need to tell the browser where to find them.

-The `src` attribute is simply that: where we can find the file.
+The `src` attribute is simply that: where we can find the file containing the data of my image!

-#### beware of spaces and letter case
+#### Beware of spaces and letter case

 The browser take a deep care of respecting what you write.
 *He will even make a difference between [lowercase and uppercase](https://en.wikipedia.org/wiki/Letter_case)* so a file named `WOLF.jpg` and `wolf.jpg` are not similar to him.